-The Project Sponsor has proposed an on-site consumption area as part of this request.
+The Project Sponsor has not proposed an on-site consumption area as part of this request.
+The Planning Code generally allows a Cannabis Retail establishment to add a consumption lounge in the future as an accessory use.
 However, given the surrounding context and zoning districts, which prohibit the establishment of similar new on-site consumption areas such as bars, an on-site consumption lounge is not necessary or desirable.
 This motion approving the establishment of the Cannabis Retail use includes a condition of approval to prohibit on-site consumption.
-The project sponsor shall revise plans to remove the consumption lounge from the permit approval.